I'm Honey!

 My Teacher – My Aunt Essie

 She was the ultimate hostess!
 You knew you were special when she greeted you.
 Her genuine warmth radiated.
 She entertained you on an emotional level making you feel you were, at that moment, the center of her attention.
+Aunt Essie’s empathy allowed her to connect with each guest on a personal level, making every gathering memorable and heartfelt.
 She was the ‘hostess with the mostest!’
 Her natural charm filled her home.
 Her beautifully set Thanksgiving dining room table set hers apart from others.
 The aroma of delicious foods, lit candles, and family laughter, hers above all the rest, made for the perfect holiday evening.
 She orchestrated her dinner gatherings with style.

 As children, we have role models.
 My mother taught me sound values, the desire to be curious, and to always live outside the box.
 Fear has never been my partner.
 My Aunt Essie taught me how to make a home sing.
 She understood intuitively that to be a perfect hostess was an art.
+Her behavior as a hostess set a powerful example for me to follow, inspiring my own approach to making guests feel welcome.
 I have strived to be her clone.

 My Grandfather

 My grandfather Paul taught me to open my door to all those left alone during the holiday seasons of Thanksgiving and Hanukkah.
 Every year he rented the ballroom in the Kankakee Hotel in Kankakee by the Sea.
 Without a word spoken, he taught me the importance of helping those in need.
+His actions showed how concerns for others’ well-being and social reputation can motivate such inclusive behavior, inspiring others to act with kindness.
+As humans, we are naturally driven to connect and support one another, especially during the holidays.
 I wish he was here so I could tell him.

 COVID19 and Elsewhere

 Unfortunately, COVID-19 and separation mandates have hindered all of us in Elsewhere.
 We have become a lonely and isolated group of citizens.
 It is time to re-evaluate our lifestyles.
+Spending time with loved ones can enrich our lives and support our emotional well-being.
 What better way than to open our doors and hearts once again?
 Let’s be hostesses again, darling!

 My mother’s message is in my head: “Susan, it is time to pick yourself up and start all over again!”